 - Space Design

 - Set Design, Sound Design, Costume Design, Lighting Design, Projection Design

-Click here to see the Professional and the Emerging Exhibitions 2022 Shortlists!
+Click here to see the Professional and the Emerging Exhibitions 2022 Shortlists and Winners.

 The WSD Planning Committee would like to acknowledge achievement in three specific areas.
 Each designer will be asked to identify if they feel their work should be identified in the following:

 The designer may choose to have their work identified for special mention as Indigenous Design for Performance if they identify as an Indigenous Artist as defined by Unesco.

 The designer may choose to have their work identified for special mention as EcoScenography and/or sustainable design.
 Please indicate your reasons for seeing your work in this category of specialization.